NathanNoye/Obsidian-Vault/Bible Study/People in the Bible/John the Baptist.md

 ### Legacy and Veneration

 - **Saint and Prophet:** John the Baptist is venerated as a saint and prophet in Christianity, commemorated by various feasts, including the Feast of Saint John the Baptist.
 He is also recognized as a prophet in Islam, known as Yahya, and is mentioned in the Quran.
-- **Symbolism:** John's role in baptizing Jesus has led to his association with the sacrament of baptism in Christian theology.
+- **Symbolism:** John's role in baptizing [[Jesus|Jesus]] has led to his association with the sacrament of baptism in Christian theology.
 His calling in the wilderness and his message of preparation for the Lord's coming have made him a symbol of spiritual vigilance and purity.
 - **Influence on Art and Literature:** John the Baptist has been a significant figure in Christian art, depicted in countless artworks, including paintings, sculptures, and icons.
-He is often shown with a lamb, symbolizing his recognition of Jesus as the "Lamb of God."
+He is often shown with a lamb, symbolizing his recognition of [[Jesus|Jesus]] as the "Lamb of God."

 John the Baptist's austere lifestyle, bold preaching, and martyrdom for the sake of righteousness have made him a model of spiritual dedication and integrity, inspiring generations of believers to live lives committed to faith and truth.